InHouseQueue/generate-emoji-ids/README.md

-# Custom Emoji List Bot
+# Discord Emoji ID List
 This script creates a Discord bot using the disnake library, which is a fork of discord.py with native support for slash commands.

 ## Features: